Loknong/Not-Jukkapan/README.md

 ## About Me

-I’m a Fullstack Developer with a background in Automation Engineering, currently based in Thailand.
-My journey from industrial automation to web development has been filled with learning and growth, and I’m passionate about applying my skills to build user-centric applications.
-I’m always eager to collaborate with others and contribute to meaningful projects.
+I’m transitioning into the field of **Full Stack Development** after working at a mid-level capacity in **Automation Engineering**.
+While my experience in industrial automation may differ from web development, it has given me valuable skills in problem-solving, logical thinking, and system integration that I’m now applying to programming and software development.
+I’m passionate about learning new technologies and am actively seeking opportunities to start my career as a **Frontend** or **Full Stack Developer**, where I can continue to grow and contribute meaningfully.

-- **🔭 Currently exploring:** Advanced concepts in **React**, **Node.js**, and **TypeScript**.
+- **🔭 Exploring:** Advanced concepts in **React**, **Node.js**, and **TypeScript** as I build my web development skill set.
-- **🌱 Continuously learning:** New trends and technologies to improve my craft in web development.
+- **🌱 Continuously learning:** Web development best practices, modern frameworks, and how to design scalable systems.
-- **💼 Open to opportunities:** I’m seeking roles where I can learn, grow, and contribute to the team’s success.
+- **💼 Open to opportunities:** Looking for my first developer role to leverage my technical skills and passion for programming.
-- **💬 Let’s connect:** I’d love to discuss technology, share ideas, or work together on interesting projects.
+- **💬 Let’s connect:** Always open to learning from others, collaborating, and discussing technology trends.

 ---